 Those whose voice we are at EU level

 Our members make us what we are and decide our official positions.
-As membership-based organisation we represent more than 200 members in 34 European countries.
+As membership-based organisation we represent almost 200 members in 34 European countries.
 What makes us unique is that our members and work span the entire organic food chain.

 Founded in 2003, IFOAM Organics Europe is a membership-based organisation.
-We represent more than 200 members in 34 European countries:
+We represent almost 200 members in 34 European countries:

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxemburg, Macedonia, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, and the United Kingdom.

 Discover who is already Making Europe More Organic: IFOAM Organics Europe’s members 2021.

 We work closely with our members to ensure that our positions reflect the day-to-day business of organic farmers, processors, certifiers, retailers and other practitioners across Europe.
 This allows us to represent the voice of the entire organic food chain vis-à-vis the EU institutions.
 Through our close ties with key agricultural, environmental and technical decision-makers at local, regional, national and European level, the European institutions recognise IFOAM Organics Europe as the leading advocate for organic food and farming in the EU.

 If you would like to know more about the way in which IFOAM Organics Europe’s members govern and come to on positions, have a look at the ‘How we work‘ section.